wekan/wekan/CONTRIBUTING.md

 Only xet7 has write access to WeKan Organization.

-xet7 all PRs before merging.
+xet7 reviews all PRs before merging.

 There has been over 300 contributors to WeKan, newest stats at: